Medal of Honor: Warfighter: Multiplayer

 Medal of Honor: Warfighter's multiplayer was not developed by EA Digital Illusions CE who previously helped develop Medal of Honor's multiplayer.
 Danger Close Games developed the game's multiplayer aspect with DICE's Frostbite 2 engine.
 Players are involved in a global battle and choose which country they would like to support.
-There are 13 different tier one units from ten different nations that players can choose from.
+There are 12 different tier one units from ten different nations that players can choose from.
 Reserving the game gave players access to additional content when Warfighter released, including additional weapons and perks.
 There was also a limited edition of the game that gave players early access to the U.S. SEAL Sniper equipped with the McMilllan TAC-300.

 The following national task-forces are available in multiplayer: Australian Special Air Service Regiment (SASR), British Special Air Service (SAS), Canadian Joint Task Force 2 (JTF-2), German Kommando Spezialkräfte (KSK), Norwegian Forsvarets Spesialkommando (FSK/HJK), Polish JW GROM (GROM), Russian FSB Alpha (Alfa Group), Republic of Korea Navy Special Warfare Flotilla (UDT/SEAL), Swedish Särskilda operationsgruppen (SOG), U.S. Army Delta Force (SFOD-D), U.S. Navy SEAL Team Six (DEVGRU), and the U.S. CIA Special Activities Center/Special Operations Group (SAC/SOG) also referred to as "OGA" (Other Government Agency).
 Within these groups, there are six distinct classes that players select from: Spec Ops, Sniper, Assaulter, Demolitions, Heavy Gunner, and Point Man.
 Each class has specific benefits and unique abilities.
 These nationalities and classes are only available in multiplayer mode.

+The game's online servers along with Medal of Honor: Airborne and Medal of Honor (2010) were shut down on February 22, 2023.